Sarthak-Bhagat/Snake/README.md

 # Snake
 Old-School website with the snake game

-A project to apply everthing learned in Web Design Lab.
+A project to apply everything learned in Web Design Lab.